U.S. drugmaker AbbVie finally wins Dublin's Shire with $55 billion deal

 Calls for political action to stop tax inversion deals are growing in the United States.
 U.S. Treasury Secretary Jacob Lew urged Congress this week to take steps to discourage companies moving their tax domiciles aboard, saying “economic patriotism” was needed.

+Dick Durbin, the No. 2 Democrat in the U.S. Senate, criticized AbbVie for moving after using taxpayer-supported medical research to become one of the United States’s most profitable companies.

+”It was our government’s patent office which protected their discoveries and guarded their right to make a profit,” said Durbin of Illinois.
+“Now AbbVie is ‘moving’ to an Irish island to escape paying the U.S. taxes it owes.”

-AbbVie’s chairman and chief executive Richard Gonzalez said he thought the debate would be more appropriately shifted to tax reform and making companies more competitive in the global economy.
+AbbVie’s Chairman and Chief Executive Officer Richard Gonzalez said he thought the debate would be more appropriately shifted to tax reform and making companies more competitive in the global economy.
 U.S. companies cannot move overseas earnings back into the country for acquisitions or investment without losing part of it to the taxman.

 “Companies like ours need access to our global cash flows to be able to make investments all around the world, but specifically to be able to make investments in the United States, and today we at a disadvantage versus many of our foreign competitors,” he said.